Productivity

 Recovery is sometimes possible, but prevention is much more reliable.

-Why recover lost clipboard history issues happen
+Why do recover lost clipboard history issues happen?

 The system clipboard prioritizes speed.
 It keeps the current paste item available to apps.